igjese/avalon/README.md

 - No trade interactions; the focus is on resource management and navigation.

 ### Crew Management
-- Crew members are represented as numbers.
+- Crew members now have specific roles: Captain, Pilot, Chief Engineer (Chief), Purser, and Doc.
+- Each role comes with specific responsibilities and manages different sections of the ship.
 - No individual health or security metrics for crew members.

 ### Game Sections
-- **Bridge**: Summary and status area.
+- **Bridge (Captain)**: Summary and status area.
-- **Navigation**: Local system details and list of nearby stars.
+- **Navigation (Pilot)**: Local system details and list of nearby stars.
-- **Engineering**: Ship modules, manufacturing, and blueprints.
+- **Engineering (Chief)**: Ship modules, manufacturing, and blueprints.
-- **Quartermaster**: Cargo and supplies management.
+- **Supplies and Cargo (Purser)**: Cargo and supplies management.
-- **Science**: Interpreting data and improving technologies.
+- **Life Support (Doc)**: Interpreting data and improving technologies.

 ### Immediate Questions
 - Who is charting the system?
+(Pilot)
 - Who is doing short and long-range scans?
+(Pilot)
 - Who is responsible for sensors?
+(Pilot)
 - Who will go "out" for tasks like installing mining equipment?
+(To be determined)

 ### Ship Composition
-- To be determined based on the answers to the immediate questions.
+- Hull, Engines, Fuel Tanks, Storage/Cargo Area, Manufacturing Bay, Crew Quarters, Life Support Systems, Navigation Systems, Power Generators, Sensor Arrays.